anotherlab/anotherlab.github.io/_posts/2017-09-03-checking-hypervisor-status-with-powershell.md

   </p>
 </div>

 I needed to find a quick way to see which hypervisor was installed.
-I bounce between different development machines and some have Hyper-V enabled and some have Intel&#8217;s [HAXM driver](https://software.intel.com/en-us/android/articles/intel-hardware-accelerated-execution-manager) installed.
-Both assist with virtual machines, but they can&#8217;t be used together.
+I bounce between different development machines and some have Hyper-V enabled and some have Intel's [HAXM driver](https://software.intel.com/en-us/android/articles/intel-hardware-accelerated-execution-manager) installed.
+Both assist with virtual machines, but they can't be used together.
 I used to be 100% Hyper-V with running virtual machines and Android emulators.
 The Microsoft Android Emulator used to be very good, but is suffering from a fair amount of bit rot.
-In the meanwhile, Google&#8217;s Android Emulator has gone from being a great of sitting and watching something load very slowly to a tool that that you can use in real time.
+In the meanwhile, Google's Android Emulator has gone from being a great of sitting and watching something load very slowly to a tool that that you can use in real time.

-Microsoft&#8217;s Android Emulator requires Hyper-V and Google&#8217;s Emulator really needs HAXM in order to have any level of performance.
-Since I bound around from machine to machine (with the occasional [repave](https://rajapet.com/2017/09/01/time-to-repave-slightly-my-work-machine/)), I wanted a quick way to see which hypervisor is installed.
+Microsoft's Android Emulator requires Hyper-V and Google's Emulator really needs HAXM in order to have any level of performance.
+Since I bound around from machine to machine (with the occasional [repave](/2017/09/01/time-to-repave-slightly-my-work-machine/)), I wanted a quick way to see which hypervisor is installed.
 Hyper-V requires a some work to turn on and off.
 HAXM is a kernel driver.
 So I wrote a quick PowerShell script to report the status of each Hypervisor

+{% highlight powershell %}
-<pre class="brush:ps">$services = 'intelhaxm', 'vmicheartbeat'
+$services = 'intelhaxm', 'vmicheartbeat'

 $d = [System.ServiceProcess.ServiceController]::GetDevices() | ? {
   $services -contains $_.Name